TOPIC : The impact of technological transformations on children and youth

 Topic DescriptionSpecific Challenge:

 The ICT are generally valued in terms of skill development, learning and future employability of young generations.
 Educational and training institutions are getting equipped with ICT tools and educators are trained for designing activities aimed at digital literacy and for making use of media for educational purposes.
 The time children and young people spend on ICT has been increasing in school, at home and for leisure.
 However, research on the impact of ICT on health, lifestyles, wellbeing, safety and security has identified potential threats.
 Moreover, the quantity and quality of digital media use vary accordingly to family backgrounds, with the risk of widening the educational divide between children from favoured and disadvantaged groups.
-The challenge is to develop a solid and independent multidisciplinary and longitudinal knowledge base that explains under which conditions harmful versus beneficial effects occur so that effective social, educational, health and online safety policies, practices and market regulation can be developed.Scope:
+The challenge is to develop a solid and independent multidisciplinary and longitudinal knowledge base in relation to the 0 to 18 years old age group that explains under which conditions harmful versus beneficial effects occur so that effective social, educational, health and online safety policies, practices and market regulation can be developed.Scope:

 a) Research and Innovation action